How to Grow Cauliflower: Timing, Soil, and Harvest

 Fertilizer

 Aged compost should be added to the soil prior to planting.
-Side dress the plants by working more compost into the soil several inches away from the roots when plants are established.
-A good supply of nitrogen helps the plant form the best curd, making nitrogen-rich compost a good source for the nutrient.
+Side dress the plants by working more compost into the soil several inches away from the roots once plants are established.
+A good supply of nitrogen helps the plant form the best curd, which makes nitrogen-rich compost a good source for the nutrient.
+Feed steadily rather than all at once, since a hungry cauliflower will stall and a rushed one will bolt.

 Common Diseases & Pests